What Do You Know About Macaw Asthma? It’s Really A Thing.

 He spends his days on a very large perch/play stand and I worry that if something spooks him he might fly into something if he has his full flight feathers compared to now when he does a rough glide to the floor.

-This is such a dilemma for me because I only want the best for him, anybody have any input or suggestions?
+This is such a dilemma for me because I only want the best for him, does anybody have any input or suggestions?

 Again, I DON’T WANT TO CLIP HIS WINGS, my only concern at this point is for his safety.